Compare two cars

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that Toyota does have a slight advantage, at least on all of the models level.
-These are the official statistics, while our visitors describe reliability of Toyota, as well as Mitsubishi, with the same average rating of 4.6 out of 5.
-Independent research findings rank Land Cruiser as average reliability-wise, and Pajero is more or less at the same level.Above it all, drivers of cars with the same engine as Land Cruiser rank it on average as 5.0 out of 5, exactly the same as the other one.
+Reliability is not the best thing to consider on the make level, but it is worth mentioning that Toyota does have a slight advantage, at least on all of the models level.
+These are the results of an independent reasearch, while our visitors describe reliability of Toyota, as well as Mitsubishi, with the same average rating of 4.6 out of 5.
+Independent research findings rank Land Cruiser Prado as average reliability-wise, and Pajero is more or less at the same level.Above it all, drivers of cars with the same engine as Land Cruiser Prado rank it on average as 4.5, while the one under the competitor's bonnet gets 5.0 out of 5.

 Performance & Fuel economy